thuongtuandang/colbert-kit/README.md

-This is our source codes with test scripts the paper "A model and package for German ColBERT" and the our package colbert-kit.
+This is our source codes with test scripts the paper "A model and package for German ColBERT" and the package colbert-kit.

 # Installation